peritext/scholar-draft/README.md

 `onDataChange(dataProp, key, newItem)` -> when mods are applied from editor on contextualizations, contextualizers, or resources

 ### Parametrization props

+`inlineContextualizationComponents` (Object) -> a map for displaying the inline contextualizations in the editor

+`blockContextualizationComponents` (Object) -> a map for displaying the block contextualizations in the editor

 `editorClass` (string) -> the class name to use